PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 neighboring residual-affine/PReLU result, dead-operator pruning, nested route, dependency, public API, or TensorFlow boundary changed.
 The counter is not used as complete mutation evidence or to steer later cleanup.

+`optimize_sinet_mix_attention_double_logistic_nhwc_chains()` exposes the fixed one-key result `optimized_sinet_mix_attention_double_logistic_nhwc_chains` from a GraphIndex/candidate-based owner with a default 32-rewrite cap.
+The lowerer calls its wrapper once directly, and attention gate/QDQ recovery selects the public owner once with LayoutState.
+Unused tensors are pruned only when at least one rewrite succeeds.

+Strict characterization selects `_post_sinet_mix_attention_stats` only for the raw direct result.
+It freezes the owner defaults, schema and guarded cleanup, wrapper forwarding, exact direct arguments, retained split/Conv/Concat bridge predecessor, mixed-attention cleanup successor, attention selection index and layout-only keyword contract, sole direct occurrence, and an unconsumed observation-only policy.